 Cloud Atlas, by David Mitchell plays boldly with genres and links his stories with a gentle silver thread.
 The movie?
 Mashed potato.
 I could not figure out what was going on and I had read the book

 We Need to Talk about Kevin by Lionel Shriver Many years on and the Pocket Bookclub still likes to talk about Kevin.
 The movie spent to many arty farty scenes with the mother cleaning red paint off her porch and eating slimy eggs and not enough time on what Kevin actually did – how he chose his victims, lured them, planned and plotted.
 I had to explain to my fellow movie goer what had happened.
 He thought Kevin had just turned up a the school dance with weapons.
 Kevin was so much more than that.

 Dead Europe by Christos Tsiolkas You can’t like this book.
 You can only be intensely disturbed by it.
 Pocket Bookblub Sue said there was a scene in the book that made her want to vomit.
 I kept getting to scenes and thinking, oh this is where Sue wanted to vomit, and then I would come to something more disturbing and change my mind.
-Finally it was clear what is was that made her so ill.
+Finally, it was clear what it was that made her so ill.
 I don’t think the movie showed that bit.
 The movie ended at what, the halfway point of the book.
-Maybe two thirds into the book.
+Maybe two-thirds into the book.
 Ok, the plot was perplexing but leaving half of it out did not help.